 Rotenberg earned her B.A. in mathematics and physics at the University of Toronto in 1921, and in 1926 she became the first woman and the first Jew to be granted a doctorate in physics at that institution.
 Her dissertation, “On the Characteristic X-Rays from Light Elements,” had already been published in 1924 in the Transactions of the Royal Society of Canada.
 From 1941 to 1968, she worked as a demonstrator in the university physics laboratory.
 In those years senior appointments at Toronto in any field were very rarely given to women and almost never to Jews.

 In 1930, Rotenberg embarked upon a second career as a journalist.
 She joined the staff of The Jewish Standard under editor Meyer Weisgal and for two years edited the women’s section and wrote a weekly column, “As the Woman Sees It.”
 From 1939 to 1966 she was a regular commentator on the Canadian Broadcasting Corporation’s (CBC) “Trans-Canada Matinée,” a program dedicated to women’s issues.
-In her broadcast of April 12, 1943, she reported in detail about the Final Solution to a country which had the least generous record regarding Jewish refugees of any in the Western world.
+In her broadcast of April 12, 1943, she reported in detail about the Final Solution to a country that had the least generous record regarding Jewish refugees of any in the Western world.
 In 1945 she received the Canadian Women’s Press Club Memorial Award for a radio program entitled “The Post-War Woman,” and in 1947 she covered the sessions of the UN Status of Women Commission for the CBC.

 For Rotenberg, family relationships always took precedence over career, and she might well have chosen a part-time, unconventional career trajectory had options been available.
 In Toronto in her day, however, there were none.
 It was a city that was proud of its conservatism and not embarrassed by its racism.
-Mattie Rotenberg turned adversity into an opportunity for an interesting life.